Helperbird/website/src/pages/help/how-to-pin-a-chrome-extension.md

 ### Google Chrome

-1. **Open Chrome**: Start Google Chrome.
+**Step 1**: Open Chrome: Start Google Chrome.

-2. **Navigate to Extensions**: Click the puzzle icon at the top right.
+**Step 2**: Navigate to Extensions: Click the puzzle icon at the top right.

-3. **Find Helperbird**: Locate Helperbird in the list.
+**Step 3**: Find Helperbird: Locate Helperbird in the list.

-4. **Pin Helperbird**: Click the pin icon next to Helperbird.
+**Step 4**: Pin Helperbird: Click the pin icon next to Helperbird.

-5. **Helperbird Pinned**: The Helperbird icon will now stay visible in the Chrome toolbar.
+**Step 5**: Helperbird Pinned: The Helperbird icon will now stay visible in the Chrome toolbar.

 ### Microsoft Edge

-1. **Open Edge**: Launch Microsoft Edge.
+**Step 1**: Open Edge: Launch Microsoft Edge.

-2. **Access Extensions**: Click the three vertical dots at the top right and select 'Extensions'.
+**Step 2**: Access Extensions: Click the three vertical dots at the top right and select 'Extensions'.

-3. **Choose Helperbird**: Find Helperbird in the list.
+**Step 3**: Choose Helperbird: Find Helperbird in the list.

-4. **Pin Helperbird**: Click the three vertical dots next to Helperbird and choose "Show in toolbar".
+**Step 4**: Pin Helperbird: Click the three vertical dots next to Helperbird and choose "Show in toolbar".

-5. **Helperbird Pinned**: The Helperbird icon will be pinned to the Edge toolbar.
+**Step 5**: Helperbird Pinned: The Helperbird icon will be pinned to the Edge toolbar.

 ### Firefox

-1. **Open Firefox**: Start the Firefox browser.
+**Step 1**: Open Firefox: Start the Firefox browser.

-2. **Extension Menu**: Click the hamburger menu in the top right corner.
+**Step 2**: Extension Menu: Click the hamburger menu in the top right corner.

-3. **Select 'Add-ons'**: Choose 'Add-ons and Themes'.
+**Step 3**: Select 'Add-ons': Choose 'Add-ons and Themes'.

-4. **Locate Helperbird**: In the 'Extensions' tab, find Helperbird.
+**Step 4**: Locate Helperbird: In the 'Extensions' tab, find Helperbird.

-5. **Pin Helperbird**: Click the three-dot menu next to Helperbird and select 'Pin to Overflow Menu'.
+**Step 5**: Pin Helperbird: Click the three-dot menu next to Helperbird and select 'Pin to Overflow Menu'.

-6. **Helperbird Pinned**: Helperbird will be accessible from the Firefox toolbar.
+**Step 6**: Helperbird Pinned: Helperbird will be accessible from the Firefox toolbar.

 ## Need More Help?